gh-productivity-workshops/PetSpotR/workshop/README.md

 We'll be using an AI-powered pet lost-and-found app called PetSpotR.
 This web app is in C# and Python, and uses Dapr, Kubernetes and Keda, Bicep, Azure Machine Learning and a whole lot of other frameworks and technologies.

 😨 _Don't worry if you aren't familiar with these.
-This is where Codespaces and Copilot can help!_
+This is where Codespaces and GitHub Copilot can help!_

 ## 1. Start a new Codespace